merlos/iOS-Open-GPX-Tracker/README.md

 Another option to install the app is to download the source code and compile it by yourself using Xcode.
 If you want to run it on a device, you also need an Apple developer account.

 ## Translate Open GPX Tracker
-Open GPX tracker supports language translations (since v1.7.0).[See list of supported languages and how to translate the app into your language](https://github.com/merlos/iOS-Open-GPX-Tracker/wiki/How-to-translate-Open-GPX-Tracker-into-my-language).
+Open GPX tracker supports language translations (since 1.7.0).
+[See list of supported languages and how to translate the app into your language](https://github.com/merlos/iOS-Open-GPX-Tracker/wiki/How-to-translate-Open-GPX-Tracker-into-my-language).

 ## Download Source code
 This application is written in Swift.
 To download the code run this command in a console: